Passionate Homemaking

 For our regular twice a week breakfast of oatmeal, I soak 1 cup of rolled oats with 1 cup of water and 2 Tbls of kefir (or more!).
 I let it sit covered overnight.
 In the morning I put 1 cup of water to boil on the stove.
 When it is rolling, I add the soaked oats and let it simmer for 15 minutes or so.
 We then add ground flax seeds, dried cranberries, chopped apples and sometimes a little mashed bananas and there you have an excellent high fiber breakfast.

 For quick breads that contain some sort of liquids (water or milk), replace up to half your liquids with kefir and soak the liquid, kefir and flour for 12-24 hours.
 That is the standard recommended soaking time for the best assimilation.
-For homemade bread, you soak 2/3 of the flour with the liquids, and kefir for the same amount of time.
+For homemade bread, you soak the flour with the liquids, and kefir for the same amount of time.

 An excellent resource with more information on the benefits of soaking, and other resources, check out this site.
 The benefit of this 2 stage process is described in detail here.